9 popular bathroom vanity materials: pros and cons

 Pros of rattan:

-• Can be coated with water-resistant lacquer
+• It can be coated with water-resistant lacquer

 • Offers great visual texture and classic vintage style